DFE-Digital/buy-for-your-school/doc/webhooks.md

 ### Deleted page webhook

-This webhook is triggered when a `Page` entry has been deleted.
+This webhook is triggered when a `Page` entry has been deleted or unpublished.

 |              |                                     |
 | ------------ | ----------------------------------- |